RIS

 The Recursion Intelligence Scale is the name this project gives to a proposed map of inner development: how a life bears truth, pressure, ambiguity, responsibility, relation, and consequence without becoming false.

-It is best approached as a mirror, not a ladder.
 It is not a spiritual ranking system, not a measure of worth, and not a claim that some people are more real, more valuable, or more entitled to care than others.

 What it measures